 Activity Tags

-Note: Activity tags can only be added and edited here by the author of the activity item.
-Other users can add activity tags in the item’s comments.
+Activity tags can only be added and edited here by the author of the activity item.
+Other users can add activity tags in the item’s replies.

-Note: If you’d like to remove a tag that has been added using the “#” symbol, you must first remove the tag from the item text.
+You can also add tags by typing words preceded by the # symbol in an item’s text or replies.
+Keep in mind that to remove a tag added using the “#” symbol, you must first remove the tag from the item text.
 You can then remove the tag from the Edit Tags list.

 Activity tags can be reported using a List of Notes report with “Note: Tags” as the limiting criteria.